 - NYU Telephone System: Includes voicemail, call-waiting, and local service.

 - NYU ResNet: High-speed wireless online and data capability.

 - Utilities: Rates inlcude all utilities (Heat, Air Conditioning, Electricity, Water, & Gas)

 - Recreation Room (Pool Table, Dart Board, Foos Ball, Ping Pong Table)

 - Bike Storage

 These residential buildings also house the student journal offices, the Student Bar Association and many other student organizations.
-Our low-rise buildings, 230 Sullivan Street and 130 MacDougal Street, allow us to offer an economical studio and one-bedroom apartment options.
+Our low-rise building, 130 MacDougal Street, allows us to offer an economical studio and one-bedroom apartment options.
 Please see the specific building descriptions for full details of all our facilities, including apartment layouts and furnishings.

 NYU School of Law also has a faculty member "in residence."
 The Faculty in Residence program provides residents with an opportunity to participate in informal conversations on key issues with full-time faculty as well as visiting and Hauser Global Law faculty.
 The faculty in residence play a key role in establishing and sustaining within the residential facilities the engaged community that is a defining characteristic of the Law School.